emsici/iTrack/replit.md

-# GPS Tracker Mobile Application
+# iTrack - Professional Driver Tracking Application

 ## Overview
-This is a React-based GPS tracking application built with Capacitor for cross-platform mobile deployment.
-The application is designed to track vehicle locations in real-time and manage transport courses.
-It features user authentication, vehicle management, and GPS data transmission to a remote server.
+This is a professional React-based GPS tracking application built with Capacitor for cross-platform mobile deployment.
+The application is specifically designed for drivers to track their active transport courses in real-time.
+It features secure authentication, vehicle course management, and continuous GPS data transmission to the ETSM3 transport management server.

 ## System Architecture